50ButtonsEach/flic-hub-sdk-osc-js/README.md

 6. (Optional) Open `main.js` in the Flic Hub SDK and paste the following example:

 # Example
-This example sends an OSC message to the address "Flic" with the button serial number each time a Flic is pushed.
+This example sends an OSC message to the path `flic` with the button serial number each time a Flic is pushed.

 ```javascript
 var oscClient = require("./osc").create("123.123.123.123", 3333);